apache/spark/UPDATING.md

 ## Airflow Master

+### Changes to settings

+CONTEXT_MANAGER_DAG was removed from settings.
+It's role has been taken by `DagContext` in 'airflow.models.dag'.
+One of the reasons was that settings should be rather static than store dynamic context from the DAG, but the main one is that moving the context out of settings allowed to untangle cyclic imports between DAG, BaseOperator, SerializedDAG, SerializedBaseOperator which was part of AIRFLOW-6010.

 #### Change default aws_conn_id in EMR operators

 The default value for the [aws_conn_id](https://airflow.apache.org/howto/manage-connections.html#amazon-web-services) was accidently set to 's3_default' instead of 'aws_default' in some of the emr operators in previous